TehShrike/joshduff.com/content/2016-07-writing-sql.md

 # Query conventions

-These conventions all have the goal of making queries in productino code easier to read and maintain.
+These conventions all have the goal of making queries in production code easier to read and maintain.

 ## No `SELECT *`